Crowders Mountain State Park: History

-Buffalo herds grazed much of the land, which was prairie, before European settlers arrived.
+Buffalo herds grazed much of the land, which was prairie, before European settlers inhabited the land.
 The Cherokee Indians had a trading route that crossed Crowders Mountain, and the peaks marked boundaries between the hunting lands of the Catawba and Cherokee Indians.

 In the early 1970s, a mining company conducted exploratory sampling on the mountain as preparation to purchase the mineral rights.
-Thanks to grassroots efforts by local citizens, educational institutions, and organizations the state government was convinced that the area should be set aside and protected due to significant natural communities, plants and animals, intrinsic beauty, and unique recreational opportunities.
-In 1973 the State of North Carolina officially designated the area as Crowders Mountain State Park and it opened to the public in 1974.
+Thanks to grassroots efforts by local citizens, educational institutions, and organizations, the state government was convinced that the area should be set aside and protected due to significant natural communities, plants and animals, intrinsic beauty, and unique recreational opportunities.
+In 1973, the State of North Carolina officially designated the area as Crowders Mountain State Park, and it opened to the public in 1974.
 The Pinnacle was added to the park in 1987.
 Another 2000 acre was added in the year 2000 and officially connected the park with Kings Mountain State Park and Kings Mountain National Military Park, both in South Carolina.